Snowflake-Labs/sfquickstarts/site/sfguides/src/geo_analysis_telecom/geo_analysis_telecom.md

 ### Load Datasets from a local file

 Now that you understand how to get data from Marketplace, let's try another way of getting data, namely, getting it from the external S3 storage.
-You will also encounter your first examples of geospatial _parsers_ and _constructors_.

 In this step, we're going to load data into the table from the local file.
 In this Quickstart, we will use a dataset with the districts' boundaries of the United Kingdom and the Netherlands, you can download the file using [this URL](https://sfquickstarts.s3.us-west-1.amazonaws.com/vhol_spatial_analysis_geometry_geography/uk_nl_districts.csv).